robertjli/adventofcode/2023/blog.md

 day.
 Since I can't think of a good way to get rid of all the boilerplate, I should at least make it easier for me to create it.
 And now is the best time to do it, while the actual problem solving isn't too difficult yet, haha.

+### Day 3: Gear Ratios

+I'm thinking about part 1 (and so this blog is now also a notepad), and two solutions come to mind:

+- Create a `[][]rune` and store the entire schematic as is
+- Create a map of each entry in the schematic, with the key being its location

+Each of these storage solutions has two algorithmic solutions to calculate the final answer:

+- Go through each number and check if it's adjacent to a symbol
+- Go through each symbol and add all adjacent numbers (keeping in mind duplicates)

+I'm going back and forth between the four solutions, as I don't think any is much easier or harder.
+I'll create a map and iterate the numbers.
+Let's go.

+...

+I've just finished the problem (on Dec 4, I was too tired last night to work on it), and I think my chosen solution worked out well.
+Although for part 2, I did initially try to iterate on symbols instead of numbers, and I realized it was a bit tricky to determine if a number was a neighbor of a symbol, while the other way around was very easy.
+So I ended up iterating on numbers and storing a map of potential gears and their "pivots".
+O(n) space (where n is the number of numbers), but hey, it worked.
+That's been the theme of this year so far 😂